Krille945/Robotvision-course/README.md

 - RV_transform.py defines the transformation function used in the previously mentioned script.

+- Robot_main.py is

+- Kalibrate_HSV.py can be run as an aid to calibrate the HSV values in MV.py

-Note that some manual calbration is required, since some values depend on the physical setup, i.e. the robot cell.
+Note that some manual calibration is required, since some values depend on the physical setup, i.e. the robot cell.
 This includes:
-- the area (line 91 in MV.py), which specifies the area in pixels that the contours can be, before ...
+- the area (MV.py), which specifies the area in pixels that the contours can be, before ...
-- the upper and lower RGB-value limits (line 42-53 in MV.py), which specifies the colour ranges for the different brick colours.
+- the upper and lower RGB-value limits (MV.py), which specifies the colour ranges for the different brick colours

-Kalibrate_HSV can be run as an aid to calibrate the HSV values in MV.py
+- width and height of camera capture (MV.py, Kalibrate_HSV.py)

 ## Known issues